1 Chapter 1: Welcome to the MAT Program

 Course Policies

 The instructor’s role is a facilitator whose primary responsibility is to maximize students’ learning.
-Students are expected to exert their independence, self-directedness, and ownership of their learning experience.
+Students are expected to exert their independence and ownership of their learning experience.
 Students are also expected to critically read ALL the assigned materials and develop their own opinions about them, be prepared to participate in all online class dialogue as assigned, and take responsibility for their own learning.

 Assignment Policy